-A person who enrolled as a student at the UFS on a full-time or part-time basis, through contact or distance mode of learning, and who:
+A person who has enrolled as a student at the UFS on a full-time or part-time basis, through contact or distance mode of learning, and who:

-- has met the applicable admission/selection requirements set by the UFS; - is registered for a module that is included in the curriculum of at least one (1) qualification that has been approved by the Minister of Higher Education and Training; - actively participates in a module, as defined above, before or on the census day determined by the institution; and - is considered to be a full-time student if she/he is registered for a full academic curriculum as defined in the faculty rules in each year of study, i.e. an average of thirty (30) weeks of forty (40) hours each for Certificate, Diploma, Bachelor's Degree and Bachelor (Honours) Degree qualification types.
-In the case of a full-time Master's and doctoral student, forty-five (45) weeks of forty (40) hours each will be assumed.12 - as a scholarship holder registered on a full-time basis for the degree, may not hold full-time salaried employment during the tenure of the bursary, but will be allowed to undertake a maximum of twelve (12) hours of teaching, research, tutorials, assistance or demonstration duties per week on average during the year of study, and may be remunerated for her/his services, provided that she/he is reimbursed at the normal UFS tariff for services rendered13. - A student who is registered for fewer than the annual full curriculum requirements in terms of credits would normally be regarded as a part-time student, e.g. if a person is employed while she/he is studying and cannot afford to do a full-time curriculum14. - An occasional student is a student who satisfies the prerequisites for modules of a formally approved qualification offered by the UFS and who is effectively registered for an approved module, but who is not registered for the approved qualification that the modules form a part of.
+- has met the applicable admission/selection requirements set by the UFS; - is registered for a module that is included in the curriculum of at least one (1) qualification approved by the Minister of Higher Education and Training; - actively participates in a module, as defined above, before or on the census day determined by the institution; - is considered to be a full-time student if she/he is registered for a full academic curriculum as defined in the faculty rules in each year of study, i.e. an average of 30 (thirty) weeks of 40 (forty) hours each for certificate, diploma, bachelor's degree, and bachelor (honours) degree qualification types.
+In the case of a full-time master's and doctoral student, 45 (forty-five) weeks of 40 (forty) hours each will be assumed 16; - has registered on a full-time basis for the degree as a scholarship holder, may not hold full-time salaried employment during the tenure of the bursary, but will be allowed to undertake a maximum of 12 (twelve) hours of teaching, research, tutorial, assistance, or demonstration duties on average per week during the year of study, and might be remunerated for her/his services, provided that she/he is reimbursed at the normal UFS tariff for services rendered17; and - is registered for less than the annual full curriculum requirements in terms of credits, would normally be regarded as a part-time student, e.g. if a person is employed while she/he is studying and cannot afford to do a full-time curriculum18. - An occasional student is a student who satisfies the prerequisites for modules of a formally approved qualification offered by the UFS and who is effectively registered for an approved module, but who is not - 16 Hours derived from a definition of full-time students by the CHE. - 17 Information derived from a definition of full-time students by the National Research Foundation. - 18 Hours derived from a definition of full-time students by the CHE.